LuisDiazUgena/Light-Table/README.md

 ##Arduino shield

+###Regulated version
 <img src="pcb_layout.png" width="100%" align = "center" />

-Arduino shield drives from 12V DC Jack (Center positive) and power Arduino through a voltage regulator (LM7805) with decoupling caps.
+Arduino shield drives from 12V DC Jack (Center positive) and power Arduino through a voltage regulator (LM7805/Murata 7805SRH-C) with decoupling caps.
 Works with pwm to control Mosfets (IRF3205) (Up to 1.2A/Mosfet).

+**If using Murata 7805SRH-C do not use decoupling caps, there is no need for it.**

+### Non regulated version

+Power the whole thing with 12V connected on the DC Jack of the shield (**Do not connect other jack on the board**).
+If your board is a cheap clone or you are not sure that it got a good regulator or protection, use regulated version.

 ##Arduino Firmware